Breast Augmentation Miami, Breast Implants Fort Lauderdale

 Can I return home the same day?

-Yes.
-Breast enlargement is done on an ambulatory basis.
-However, it is necessary that you have someone to pick you up after the procedure, take you home, and stay with you for at least 24 hours.
+Yes, however, it is necessary that you have someone to stay with you for the first 24 hours.

 All Patients must schedule check-up appointments for the following times:

-How long before I can return to normal activity?
+How long before I can return to regular activity?

-Most women return to their usual activities in one week.
-However, you must not lift anything for the first two weeks and do no heavy lifting for the first four weeks.
+Assuming you don’t work lifting object, most patients return to their usual activities in one week.
+However, you must not lift anything for the first two weeks nor heavy lifting for the first four weeks.

 Schedule Your Consultation

-Are you overwhelmed with your implant options?
-Do you have more questions you need to be answered?
+Do you have more questions?
 Are you ready to have the breasts that you’ve always wanted?
-Then you are ready to have a consultation with the experienced surgeons at the South Florida Center for Cosmetic Surgery.
+Then you are prepared to have a consultation with the experienced surgeons at the South Florida Center for Cosmetic Surgery.
 Contact us today at (954) 565-7575 or toll-free at (800) 274-LIPO and schedule your consultation.